Student Loan Debt

 Yes, it is possible to file bankruptcy on student loans.
 That said, it typically only occurs in very difficult financial circumstances under the current legislation and case law.
 To obtain student loan forgiveness, a separate lawsuit needs to be filed in addition to your bankruptcy case, which is known as an adversary proceeding.

 In order to ascertain whether you may be likely to succeed in an adversary proceeding, our team at Meredith Law Firm will evaluate your situation and only proceed if we believe that you have facts consistent with the current case law.

 Schedule a free and confidential consultation with our team today to discuss your case.

-To be successful in this lawsuit we must prove what the Bankruptcy Code calls “undue hardship.”
-Undue hardship is much more than a difficult financial situation.
+To be successful in an adversary proceeding, there needs to be proof of ‘undue hardship,’ as described by the Bankruptcy Code.
 Our court uses a standard set under the opinion in Brunner v.
 NY State Higher Education Services Corp., 831 F. 395 (2nd Cir.
 1987).
-This is generally called the Brunner test and it has three requirements to establish undue hardship:

-- you must establish that circumstances exist suggesting that you will be unable to repay the loan during a significant portion of the repayment period (this usually requires some sort of disability); and
+- You must establish that circumstances exist suggesting that you will be unable to repay the loan during a significant portion of the repayment period (this usually requires some sort of disability).

 - You must show that you made good faith efforts to repay the loans (including seeking income-based or alternative repayment plans).